PhiLFitters/kafe2/doc/src/parts/mathematical_foundations.rst

 .. note::
    We could of course just cut off the series at some point to approximate the exponential function.
    This would be equivalent to approximating the exponential function with a polynomial.
-   The parabolic uncertainties of our fit parameters would then be "accurate" but we would only be moving the problem because our model would become less accurate in the process.
+   But this would not allow us to calculate an estimate for the parameter :math:`\lambda` - which is very often the entire point of a physics experiment.

-Unfortunately, even with a linear model function the fit as a whole can become nonlinear if certain *kafe2* features are used.
+Unfortunately, even with a linear model function the regression problem as a whole can become nonlinear if certain *kafe2* features are used.
 As of right now these features are uncertainties in *x* direction for *xy* fits and uncertainties relative to the model.
 This is because when using those features the uncertainties that we feed to our negative log-likelihood are no longer constant.
 Instead they become a function of the fit parameters: :math:`\sigma_i \rightarrow \sigma_i(\bm{p})`.

-As a consequence we have to consider the full Gaussian likelihood rather than just :math:`\chi^2` to get an unbiased result:
+Another complication is that we then have to consider the full Gaussian likelihood rather than just :math:`\chi^2` to avoid biasing our results:

 .. math::
    \mathrm{NLL}(\bm{p})